 Final Thoughts on Where to Stay in Philadelphia

-If you’re still unsure where to stay, you can’t go wrong with the Apple Hostels of Philadelphia.
-Set in Old City, this hostel is within walking distance of tourist attractions, bars, restaurants, shops, and museums.
+However, if you’re on a budget or solo travelling, you can’t go wrong with the Apple Hostels of Philadelphia.
+Set in Old City, this hostel is a short walk from tourist attractions, bars, restaurants, shops, and museums.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!